jessicajernigan/week9-challenge_readme-file-generator/README.md

   ## Description
   Don't let another README file be an afterthought that you rush to tack onto the end of a project.
-This handy command-line-based README generator application will not only prompt you for the key details that any great README file should offer, but formats your answers into a professional-looking end product that will impress your future users as much as it educates them.
+This handy command-line-based README generator application not only prompts you for key details that any great README file should contain, but formats your answers into a professional-looking end product that will impress your future users as much as it educates them.

   ## Usage
   * Initialize the application with the command ```node index```